docxology/p3if/docs/p3if_paste.md

 regulatory attention, P3IF provides a shared vocabulary for intervention and interaction, and a foundation for the presentation of alternatives.
-● Academics and research funding agencies should consider helping to extend the P3IF approach to so-called “wicked problems” in which multiple, disparate complex problems intersect and where convergence among multiple approaches, disciplines, or organizations is required for analysis and addressment, and should consider potential opportunities for synthesis among fields.
+● Academics and research funding agencies should consider helping to extend the P3IF approach to so-called "wicked problems" in which multiple, disparate complex problems intersect and where convergence among multiple approaches, disciplines, or organizations is required for analysis and addressment, and should consider potential opportunities for synthesis among fields.